CarterMacLennan/lil-consistent-me/README.md

 - A quick tutorial on how to use the app upon starting the application for the first time.
 - Long click a tracking item to remove it from the menu.
 - Dashboard containing an updated guide on how to use the application.

-### Description

-Your Yeti is HUNGRY and the only way to feed him is by accomplishing your activities!
-These activities can be anything you want to be more consistent at.
-It doesn't matter whether its snowshoeing, reading, or making your bed; all that matters is he's hungry!
-Unfortunately, if you don't accomplish you activities not only will you miss out on accomplishing your goals, but he .... dies.

-By performing your activities not only does it give you health points, but level points as well!
-The amount of hp and lvl points you complete is dependent on how frequently you're performing the activity as well as the number of activities you're tracking.
-As you level up it gets incrementally harder.
-However, in the near future you will be able to unlock accessories for your Yeti as you level up!

-By specifying the number of times a day/week that you want to perform your activity, you're able to visualize your daily and/or weekly progress!
-As well as monitor the number of days/weeks you reached your goals in a row, your longest streak, and your feature goals!